 “It was such a shock,” Rebecca says.
 “It seemed so improbable that my gorgeous son would eventually become locked in a body he could not move and die.
 Even now, three years on, you feel your heart crack and smash.”

 New types of gene therapy may be able to treat some but, at present, not all boys with Duchenne.
-Researchers, led by Professor Volker Straub, of Newcastle University, and funded by Action Medical Research, are in the laboratory stages of testing a much-needed new treatment – with the ultimate hope of improving boys’ lives.
+Researchers, led by Professor Volker Straub, of Newcastle University, and funded by Action Medical Research, have completed a study working towards developing much-needed new treatment – with the ultimate hope of improving boys’ lives.

 “For Tom this research could mean he walks and keeps upper body skills such as feeding himself for longer, giving him a better quality of life.
 I know it’s not a cure, but these potential treatments still mean everything to us, they give us hope and they might give us time.
 They take us a step closer to finding out more about this rare disease” says Rebecca.